 Well hello there, it’s Dave again, this time looking at PayPal Casinos.
 As over a hundred million people use PayPal, chances are that you’re familiar with how it works, but on the off chance you’ve not used PayPal before, allow me to explain the important bits about online casinos that accept Paypal.Read more...

-The burning question for anyone thinking of using this service in a casino is obviously ‘can I receive payments?’
-And the answer is yes my friends, if for some lucky reason another person, or business, for example a casino, needs to send you money, they can pop it in your PayPal account, which you can then cash onto the bank or debit card you have connected to your account.
-Easier than you thought?
+For example, LeoVegas casino, needs to send you money, they can pop it in your PayPal account, which you can then cash onto the bank or debit card you have connected to your account.
 A remarkably convenient way to securely pay for things via different credit or bank cards.

 While paying online may still be novel for some folk, using an even newer service like PayPal at a casino can leave people fretting, and there’s absolutely no reason for this.
 If you’re used to whipping out your bank card and typing in your digits to pay, then you will be delighted about how much easier it is to use PayPal, and it poses no extra risks to your bank accounts.

 Once again entering your email address and password, and the funds will be deposited into your PayPal account.
 It’s exactly the same as when you would have previously entered your details to withdraw funds, except you’re sharing a lot less personal information.
-Couldn’t be safer or simpler.
+It couldn’t be safer or simpler.

 Despite the many benefits explained above of using PayPal, a lot of people remain on the fence when it comes to setting up an account.
 To really decide if this service is right for you, have a little gander at the following Pro/Con List: